-This document is designed to satisfy the LCR Public Disclosure Rule and should be read in conjunction with our most recent Quarterly Report on Form 10-Q. References to our Quarterly Report on Form 10-Q are for the quarterly period ended June 30, 2018 (June 2018).
+This document is designed to satisfy the LCR Public Disclosure Rule and should be read in conjunction with our most recent Annual Report on Form 10-K. References to our Annual Report on Form 10-K are for the year ended December 31, 2018 (December 2018).

-Liquidity Management
+Liquidity Risk Management

 Liquidity risk is the risk that we will be unable to fund the firm or meet our liquidity needs in the event of firm-specific, broader industry or market liquidity stress events.
-Liquidity is of critical importance to us, as most of the failures of financial institutions have occurred in large part due to insufficient liquidity.
-Accordingly, we have in place a comprehensive and conservative set of liquidity and funding policies.
-Our principal objective is to be able to fund the firm and to enable our core businesses to continue to serve clients and generate revenues, even under adverse circumstances.
+We have in place a comprehensive and conservative set of liquidity and funding policies.
+Our principal objective is to be able to fund ourselves and to enable our core businesses to continue to serve clients and generate revenues, even under adverse circumstances.

-The Treasury function of the firm has primary responsibility for assessing, monitoring and managing our liquidity and funding strategy.
-Treasury is independent of the revenueproducing units and reports to our chief financial officer.
-Liquidity Risk Management has primary responsibility for assessing, monitoring and managing our liquidity risk through firmwide oversight and the establishment of stress testing and limits frameworks.
-Liquidity Risk Management is independent of the revenue-producing units and Treasury, and reports to our chief risk officer.
+Treasury, which reports to our chief financial officer, has primary responsibility for developing, managing and executing our liquidity and funding strategy within our risk appetite.

+Liquidity Risk Management, which is independent of our revenue-producing units and Treasury, and reports to our chief risk officer, has primary responsibility for assessing, monitoring and managing our liquidity risk through firmwide oversight and the establishment of stress testing and limits frameworks.

-For information about our internal Liquidity Risk Management framework, see "Risk Management - Liquidity Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For information about our internal Liquidity Risk Management framework, see "Risk Management - Liquidity Risk Management" in Part I, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K.